-I am an assistant professor in the Department of Geography at The University of North Carolina at Chapel Hill.
+I am an assistant professor in the Department of Geography at The University of North Carolina at Chapel Hill (UNC), and a Faculty Project Lead at the UNC Environmental Justice Action Research Clinic.

 I completed a Ph.D in Environmental Politics and African American Studies at Duke University.
 I earned a B.A. in English and Political Science from Vassar College, and a J.D. from Harvard Law School.

 My current research traces the roots of contemporary environmental conditions in the U.S. South, specifically in Black towns dating back to the post-Bellum era.
 I've also written about the legal dimensions of environmental justice and equity in food systems.

 I am the former Race and Place Editor editor at Scalawag, a magazine devoted to Southern politics and culture, and the former Board Chair of the North Carolina Environmental Justice Network.
 I also serve on the Board of Directors of Inside Climate News.